Positions Available

 (Note that the points below are based on one perspective; they should not be considered a complete list.)

-1. Our program expects a substantial biology, chemistry and/or physics background.
+1. Our program expects a substantial biology, chemistry, and/or physics background.
 Make sure you take a number of hard science courses.

 2. Research experience is very important.
 If you do not have much research experience, you should strongly consider working in a lab for a year or two before you go to graduate school.
-Not only will this help your application, but it will give you a much better sense for your own drive to do research and the advisability of taking on work required for a Ph.D.
+Not only will this help your application, but it will give you a much better sense for your own drive to do research and the advisability of taking on the work required for a Ph.D.

 3. If you are interested in systems neuroscience in particular, take math (including statistics) and programming classes.
 Our lab is beginning a transition from Matlab to python, and we recommend learning python.
 More broadly, the ability to think quantitatively is essential to our work, and the more you know coming in the better off you will be.